QasimKhan5x/image-search-analysis/README.md

 `docker-compose down`

-An issue we are facing with Milvus currently is that if you issue the command to stop Milvus, then searching will take several minutes.
-Therefore, starting Milvus again after stopping it means following the entire process of creating a Milvus collection from scratch after deleting the `volumes` folder that is created after starting Milvus.
+An issue we are facing with Milvus currently is that if you stop Milvus, subsequent searches after restarting Milvus will take several minutes.
+Therefore, restarting Milvus means following the entire process of creating a Milvus collection from scratch after deleting the `volumes` folder.